-Travel Insurance is your backpack plan if you encounter problems before or during your travels.
+Insurance is your backpack plan if you encounter problems before or during your travels.
 Even the best thought-out plans may be interrupted by circumstances out of your control, think political unrest, global or personal financial troubles, health emergencies as well as natural disasters.
-So when planning your flights and hotels be sure to put travel insurance on your planning check-list too, for peace of mind.
+So when planning your flights, hotels, or cruise be sure to put travel insurance on your planning check-list too.
 Insurance will help you recover expenses should you be forced to cancel or interrupt your trip.
-The bigger the trip (both financially and time-wise) the more your need to look into travel insurance.
+The bigger the trip (both financially and time-wise) the more you need to look into travel and trip insurance.

 Travel Insurance — coverage for health-related issues you encounter while out of the country

 Travel medical insurance protects people.
 This type of insurance protects travelers from unforeseen health issues that may arise while they’re traveling abroad.
 This includes sickness, injuries, and accidents.
 Often these plans will cover medical treatment and emergency evacuation, accidental death repatriation, etc. Many companies will assist with finding a hospital via their customer help desk.
 One key aspect to understand is that you will usually have to pay for the medical costs and the insurance company will then reimburse you.
 Hint: call your credit card companies and ask for a limit increase before you go.

 - 24/7 Worldwide Assistance

 Check your health insurance before hitting the road.
 Many travelers assume that their health insurance will cover them for any medical service, but this is not the case.
 Many health plans today are based on in-network- only coverage.
 Does your plan only cover illness and accidents that occur domestically?

 Accidents & Evacuation

 There is no telling when an accident (physically or geographically) can occur.
 With accidents and evacuation insurance, you can receive the quick medical attention you need in the event of a national or life-threatening emergency and evacuation back to your homeland.